analogwp/analogwp-templates/readme.txt

 = 2.0.8 - December 08, 2023 =
 * New: Bumped minimum WordPress and Elementor required versions to v6.0 and v3.10.0 respectively
+* Fix: Fix typography controls deprecated schemes
+* Fix: Minimum system requirements checkers
-* Improvements: Compatibility with Elementor v3.18.1 and Elementor Pro v3.18.1
+* Improvements: Compatibility with Elementor v3.18.2 and Elementor Pro v3.18.1

 = 2.0.7 - December 04, 2023 =
 * Fix: Cannot add a control outside of a section at Typography Section in Kit Settings